firedrakeproject/Irksome/demos/cahnhilliard/demo_cahnhilliard.py.rst

-  from firedrake.pyplot import tripcolor import numpy as np import os from irksome import Dt, GaussLegendre, MeshConstant, TimeStepper
+  from firedrake.pyplot import tripcolor import numpy as np import os from irksome import Dt, RadauIIA, MeshConstant, TimeStepper

 We create a directory to store some output pictures::